farm-ng/amiga-dev-kit/website/docs/apps/autoplot_app/README.md

 - Confirm that [**IMU Calibration**](/docs/apps/launcher/#imu-calibration)
    and [**GPS NTRIP**](/docs/apps/launcher/#gps-ntrip) settings are set correctly and up-to-date.
-- If the robot does not respond to WAD keyboard commands, ensure that no other tasks are running and the robot's Dashboard is set to [**Auto Control**](/docs/dashboard/dashboard-user-guide#auto-control).
+- If the robot does not respond to WASD keyboard commands, ensure that no other tasks are running and the robot's Dashboard is set to [**Auto Control**](/docs/dashboard/dashboard-user-guide#auto-control).